Click below to like our Facebook Page and to follow us on Twitter (@jasonnitsch)!

 Past and present professional affiliations include the American Society of Composers, Authors and Publishers (ASCAP), a former Resident Member of the Center for the Promotion of Contemporary Composers (CPCC), World Association for Symphonic Bands and Ensembles (WASBE), Texas Music Educators Association (TMEA), Texas Bandmasters Association (TBA), Texas Music Adjudicators Association (TMAA), Texas Jazz Educators Association (TJEA) and the Percussive Arts Society (PAS).

 Jason is currently published with C. Alan Music Publishers of Greensboro, North Carolina; the FJH Music Company, Fort Lauderdale, Florida; Grand Mesa Music Publishers, Grand Junction, Colorado; and TRN Music Publishers, Ruidoso, New Mexico.
-His original compositions for marching band are published and distributed by Center X Music and David Herring Music.
+His original compositions for marching band are published and distributed by Grand Mesa Music’s Marching Band Division, Center X Music and David Herring Music.
 In 2009 he launched Suburban Zombie Music in order to promote and distribute his entire catalog of compositions.

-He currently lives in Fountain, CO with his wife Nicole and daughters Ainsley and Payton.
+He currently lives in Frisco, TX with his wife Nicole and daughters Ainsley and Payton.